 Committing to the human experience means understanding and potentially deploying a variety of technologies.
 For example, virtual reality environments, templated application delivery and automated software robots are not the stuff of science fiction.
 Real business benefits are being developed and can be deployed to improve training, business processes, and customer and employee experience.
 These technologies are highlighted below according to three stages of technology evolution: emerging, experimental and established.

 The much-hyped metaverse, although not a new concept, is squarely in the experimental phase in the workplace.
 The metaverse builds on advances in virtual reality (VR) and augmented reality (AR).
 Wearable and biometric technologies already in use could be extended into the metaverse for a variety of enterprise uses , including training and community engagement.

 The metaverse introduces new forms of engagement ranging from events, games and social interactions to commerce.
 The metaverse is an opportunity to develop digital twin environments that can improve complex engineering, medicine or logistics environments.
 Digital twin adoption also provides enhanced training opportunities and the ability to reduce the number of field workers in dangerous settings and protect workers who must be in dangerous settings, without sacrificing skills and insight.

 The metaverse is an opportunity to develop digital twin environments that can improve complex engineering, medicine or logistics environments.

 Digital transformation at pace is driving and will continue to drive the adoption of both open source and low code/no code application platforms.
 Open source continues to benefit from community collaboration, which accelerates feature improvements and gets applications to market quickly.
-Low and no code technologies relieve developer bottlenecks in the organisation and allow business analysts and other line-of-business experts to use templates to deploy enterprise solutions to digitise business processes.
+Low and no code technologies relieve developer bottlenecks in the organization and allow business analysts and other line-of-business experts to use templates to deploy enterprise solutions to digitize business processes.

 Digital transformation at pace is driving and will continue to drive the adoption of both open source and low code/no code application platforms.